Mr John Rea

-Our aim is to provide students with a positive learning experience in a child-centered, mixed-ability setting that seeks to nurture the language skills and creativity of the child as well as prepare him for public examinations.
+Our aim is to provide students with a positive learning experience in a child-centred, mixed-ability setting that seeks to nurture the language skills and creativity of the child as well as prepare him for public examinations.

 All students study English Language and Literature from Year 8 to GCSE in a totally integrated way and we see it as the right of every child to access literature as well as language.
 Our students are entered for both examinations at GCSE.

 We aim to provide students with the skills to use language in ‘real’ situations; to decode all kinds of text and to be creators of media and text themselves.
 To this end, we use competitions and trips to the theatre and the cinema, so that the students see the subject as something that extends beyond the classroom.